TheVovchenskiy/banners/README.md

 ### 3.1.
 Documentation

-To get documentation on Banners API follow `http://localhost:8081/swagger/index.html` url while app is running.
+To get documentation on Banners API follow `/swagger/index.html` endpoint on port `8081`.

 ## 4. Additional problems and questions